dyurovsky/psyc20100/los/index.md

 Explain why random sampling allows for generalizability of results.
 Explain why random assignment allows for making causal conclusions.

-Suggested reading: Section 1.6 of OpenIntro Statistics
+Suggested reading: Section 1.6 of OpenIntro Statistics with Randomization and Simulation

 * **LO 7**.
 Use scatterplots for describing the relationship between two numerical variables, making sure to note the direction (positive or negative), form (linear or non-linear), and the strength of the relationship as well as any unusual observations that stand out.